 Cultural Significance

-The dark color symbolizes prosperity and good fortune, making it an auspicious sweet for celebrations.
-Many families have their own variations of this recipe, passed down through generations.
+The dark color represents prosperity and good fortune.
 Another easy dish I make is the coconut toffee recipe, which can be used for New Year’s Eve, festivals, and any time.

 🔥 1.
 Common Mistakes